-The NO2 modelling results at the worst-case location at and beyond the site boundary are based on the operation of the back-up diesel generations for 72 hours per year using the USEPA methodology outlined within the guidance document titled 'Additional Clarification Regarding Application of Appendix W Modelling Guidance for the 1-Hour National Ambient Air Quality Standard as well as considering scheduled weekly testing and quarterly maintenance testing of all back-up generators from the Facility.
+The NO2 modelling results at the worst-case location at and beyond the site boundary are based on the operation of 63 of the 70 no. back-up diesel generations for 72 hours per year using the USEPA methodology outlined within the guidance document titled 'Additional Clarification Regarding Application of Appendix W Modelling Guidance for the 1-Hour National Ambient Air Quality Standard' as well as considering scheduled weekly testing and quarterly maintenance testing of all 70 no. back-up generators from the Facility.

 The results indicate that the ambient ground level concentrations are in compliance with the relevant air quality standards for NO2.
-For the worst-case year, emissions from the site lead to an ambient NO2 concentration (including background) which is 56% of the maximum ambient 1-hour limit value (measured as a 99.8th percentile) and 64% of the annual limit value at the worst-case off-site receptor.
+For the worst-case year, emissions from the site lead to an ambient NO2 concentration (including background) which is 64% of the maximum ambient 1-hour limit value (measured as a 99.8th percentile) and 73% of the annual limit value at the worst-case off-site receptor.

-The UK EA assessment methodology determined that in any year, the diesel generators can run for 79 hours before there is a likelihood of an exceedance at the For inspired nearest residential receptor (at a 98th percentile confidence level).
+The UK EA assessment methodology determined that in any year, the diesel generators can run for 58 hours before there is a likelihood of an exceedance at the nearest residential receptor (at a 98th percentile confidence level).